Kratos (KTOS)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, Kratos’s sales grew at an excellent 12.1% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Kratos grew its sales at an excellent 12.5% compounded annual growth rate.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Kratos’s annualized revenue growth of 12.6% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
-Kratos Year-On-Year Revenue Growth
+Kratos’s annualized revenue growth of 14% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Kratos’s organic revenue averaged 11.6% year-on-year growth.
+Over the last two years, Kratos’s organic revenue averaged 15.1% year-on-year growth.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-Kratos Organic Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 14.4% over the next 12 months, an improvement versus the last two years.
-This projection is commendable and suggests its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 16.8% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and suggests its newer products and services will catalyze better top-line performance.

 6. Operating Margin

-Looking at the trend in its profitability, Kratos’s operating margin decreased by 1.8 percentage points over the last five years.
+Analyzing the trend in its profitability, Kratos’s operating margin decreased by 1.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Kratos’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 7. Earnings Per Share